Grahamstown : households with boarders/lodgers, relatives or two or more families

 - Type: maps , digital maps , cartographic

-- Description: Map 10 in the map album accompanying the thesis by Hilstan Lett Watts, "Grahamstown : a socio-ecological study of a small South African town", Rhodes University thesis, 1957.
+- Description: Map 12 in the map album accompanying the thesis by Hilstan Lett Watts, "Grahamstown : a socio-ecological study of a small South African town", Rhodes University thesis, 1957.
 Map signed 1955.
-The map represents the total number of unemployed male whites registered with the Labour Office in Grahamstown during 1947-1951.
+The data are from the sample survey of the European area of Grahamstown.

 - Full Text: false